duskvirkus/openFrameworksTemplates/README.md

 3. Accept recommended vscode extensions in the bottom right corner if the pop up comes up.

-4. See the project `README.md` for more information on running the project.
+4. See the project's `README.md` for more information on running the project.

 5. Make something awesome! 🎨